 - The worst folk to be with are consciously incompetent, or reckless and impulsive.
 The next worst are ignorant and unconsciously incompetent

-- The best folk such are UIAGM Guides or other mountain professionals including seasoned and trusty amateurs who you trust, who listen and make considered decisions i.e those who have both an unconscious and conscious competence.
+- The best folk are UIAGM Guides or other mountain professionals including seasoned and trusty amateurs who you trust, who listen and make considered decisions i.e those who have both an unconscious and conscious competence.

-- For the amateur gaining experience is a process towards the same level of competence as the professionals.
+- For the amateur needing to get good experience, this is a process towards the same level of unconscious and conscious competence as the professionals.
 This helps prevent bad experience - hopefully!

-Among the winter mountains we ditch certainty and embrace uncertainty and act accordingly.
+Among the winter mountains we ditch certainty and embrace uncertainty and make decisions accordingly.

-To survive until pensionable age a high level of respect for the mountains while their guest and letting them tell you if your welcome or not that day.
-Heed what they tell you.
+To survive until pensionable age a high level of respect for the mountains while their guest is required, and letting them tell you if your welcome or not that day.
+Heed what they tell you and heed your precognition.

 We do not conquer the mountains we

 travel among them, and when we get avalanched its on us for not listening and